GNU Debugger

 GDB GEF Assistance

-Refer to GEF (6.3k ⭐).
+Refer to GEF (6.4k ⭐).

 Additional Commands

-Query the value of a register.
+Query the value of a register, the list of functions, etc.

 (gdb) info registers eip